Scavenger: Scavengers that feed on carrion

 Burying beetles, vulture bees and bone skipper flies are examples of obligately necrophagous invertebrates.
 They are all dependent on carrion during the larval stages of their life cycles.
 Adult burying beetles and vulture bees feed on carrion too.
 Other invertebrates, such as blow flies, flesh flies and yellowjackets, also feed on carrion but are not reliant on it for survival.
 Blow fly and flesh fly larvae can feed on excrement, and some species, for example, Chrysomya putoria and Sarcophaga crassipalpis, can feed on living tissue.
 Also, yellowjackets can hunt caterpillars and other insects and feed on nectar, sap and fruit.

 In addition to the terrestrial examples above, many aquatic invertebrates consume carrion.
 The common octopus, European green crab and seven-armed starfish are all marine invertebrates that feed on carrion, and the ribbon leech Erpobdella obscura and red swamp crayfish are freshwater invertebrates that feed on carrion.

+Carrion-eating scavengers have numerous adaptations to help them find food (e.g. excellent eyesight and hearing, strong sense of smell), protect themselves from infection and intoxication (e.g. strong immune systems, toxin-resistant physiologies), gorge themselves when food is available (e.g. expandable intestines), and conserve energy between meals (e.g. gliding flight).